-- The Café vendor, Compass Group USA, continues their partnership with The Imperfectly Delicious Produce Program, which utilizes fruits and vegetables that are usually discarded due to slight cosmetic imperfections, but are suitable for consumption. - Since 2019, due to weather and labor issues, a significant number of farmers have shifted their priorities and pushed their perfect produce to the market before the imperfectly delicious produce.
-This change caused a decline in the supply and demand of imperfect produce. - In 2022, CalPERS saved 1,550 gallons of fresh water and 60 pounds of produce that would have otherwise gone to waste had the produce been discarded.
+- The Café vendor, Compass Group USA, continues their partnership with The Imperfectly Delicious Produce Program, which utilizes fruits and vegetables that are usually discarded due to slight cosmetic imperfections, but are suitable for consumption. - Since 2019, due to weather and labor issues, a significant number of farmers have shifted their priorities and pushed their perfect produce to the market before the foods could be enrolled in The Imperfectly Delicious Produce Program.
+This change caused a decline in the supply and demand of imperfect produce and not as many items are available for purchase by the Café. - In 2023, CalPERS saved 36,241.66 gallons of fresh water and 1393.91 pounds of produce that would have otherwise gone to waste had the produce been discarded.